ArcanaFramework/pydra2app/docs/source/design_analyses.rst

             return wf.extract_tr.lzout.out, wf.extract_st.lzout.out

 The "row_frequency" (see :ref:`data_spaces` and :ref:`data_columns`) of a pipeline,
-(whether it is run per-session, per-subject, per-timepoint, etc... for example) is determined by the row_frequency of its output columns.
+(whether it is run per-session, per-subject, per-visit, etc... for example) is determined by the row_frequency of its output columns.
 Therefore, all columns derived from a single pipeline need to have the same row row_frequency.
 If the row_frequency of an input column provided to the builder method is higher than that